 The restrictions vary according to the country; in France pedigree papers may enable entry for certain banned breeds; in Spain dangerous dogs must be registered, insured and licenced; in the laid-back Netherlands all dogs are permitted – unless they show aggressive behaviour.
 Croatia, however, will not even permit a banned breed to transit the country en route to its final destination.

 Click here for a list of banned breeds by country on a third party website.
 This is a guide, since the information is not readily available in one place, but please double check with an official website or embassy for the countries that you intend to transit or visit, in case things have changed.
-Failure comply could mean that you are denied entry or worse, that your dog is impounded.
+Failure comply could mean that you are denied entry or worse, that your dog is impounded or destroyed.

 Legislation may require banned breeds to be muzzled in public and there are heavy penalties for non-compliance.